renoirb/site/static/talks/Achieve-consistent-deployments-leveraging-packaging/slides.md

 background-image: url(images/docker-container-too-many-layers.png)

 ???
-Other problem is they become cluttered with too many layers
+Another problem is they become cluttered with too many layers